slgrobotics/Esp32_RTK_BaseStation/README.md

 Please support SparkFun.com - buy their awesome products!
 My pair of F9P breakboards works flawlessly and were easy to set up.

+The code compiles under Arduino IDE with ESP32 additions.
+My station uses NodeMCU-32S, there are better more recent options - they should work fine, although pinout may be slightly different.
+Schematics is in the Media folder, with photos of my very DIY unit.
+If you don't have NeoPixels - no worries, LCD shows all you need.

-Please don't forget to set YOUR base station coordinates, see GNSS.ino tab around line 120 See "secrets.h" tab for credentials, set yours - for your WiFi network and the Caster
+Please don't forget to set YOUR base station coordinates, see GNSS.ino tab around line 120

+See "secrets.h" tab for credentials; set yours - for your WiFi network and the Caster

 RTK2GO.com requires you to register as a base station data provider, it is easy and they respond within several hours.